lecritch/logistic_sea-chi-ds/README.md

 ![log](https://media.giphy.com/media/m8DnDYfRwEtvG/giphy.gif)

-So far, we have used linear regression to predict continuous target variables:
+Some continous target variables students have used linear regression in the past are:

 1. carbon offset
 2. NFL draft position